What is the difference between an orientation leader and an orientation coordinator?

 August training is focused on skill-building, and that time will be spent discussing all of the necessary skills orientation staff need to lead their groups effectively.
 This time will also be spent to review the activities that orientation leaders help to facilitate, and to spend time practicing the facilitation of those activities.

 Still have questions?
-Feel free to contact Jessica M. Ortiz, new student services coordinator, for more information.
+Feel free to contact Jessica M. Ortiz, director of new student programs, for more information.